 The Importance of Shopping for Insurance

 It is important to shop properly for insurance.
 Asking a lot of questions helps one to get the right information.
-Something simple as knowing what the cancellation rules are is important.
+Something as simple as knowing what the cancellation rules are is important.